 Tax Free Sales

 A common misconception is that if the gasoline is used for off highway use or is used in a non-licensed piece of equipment, it can be sold tax free by distributors as a farm sale.
 This is not always the case.
 For example, the gasoline used in a tractor that is not used on a farm is not eligible as a tax free farm sale.
-Also, gasoline sold to the following businesses do not qualify for tax free sales form distributors:
+Also, gasoline sold to the following businesses do not qualify for tax free sales from distributors:

 ag tiling companies